 The IRB is supported by the following doctoral students:

-Undergraduate students should discuss research and institutional review with their faculty, mentors, or advisors.
-Class instructors may fill out the Class Project Proposal Form
+Students should discuss research and institutional review with their faculty, mentors, or advisors.

 - Complete the CITI training on protecting human research participants.
-Successful completion of this training is a necessary step in the IRB process.
+Successful completion of the Social-Behavioral Educational (SBE) Basic series of training modules is a necessary step in the IRB process and is free to Prescott College students.
 Use your prescott.edu email address to register.
-Record verification of completion with Academic Operations.
+Upon completion, record verification with Academic Operations.

 Links Relating to the IRB Process